Kamenets–Podolsky pocket: 1st Panzer Army

 The casualty reporting for March–April 1944 was chaotic, delayed and at certain periods incomplete.
-Therefore, it wasn’t until late May that it was possible to get a clear picture, after the situation had stabilized.
+Therefore, it was not until late May that it was possible to get a clear picture, after the situation had stabilized.
 Only for 11–30 April period was the casualty reporting stable.

 In the army document dated 20 April, it is noted that only a few partial reports are available for 1–10 March, the complete report to be submitted later.
 Similarly, in the same document it is explicitly stated that only the provisionally calculated casualty figures can be reported for 11 March–10 April, which contain only a part of the losses- the losses for this period were estimated to be 3,400 killed, 13,900 wounded, 4,000 missing.

 Subsequently, in the document dated 24 May, when complementary reports arrived and casualties were far higher, this provisional calculation was canceled.
 Meanwhile, in the document dated 28 May, it is stated that reports for 1–10 March will remain incomplete, because further additions were no longer possible due to the tense combat situation at that time.

 Interestingly, there are discrepancies in the Armeearzt and Heeresarzt reports on the losses for 11 March–10 April, as seen in the table.
 While both of these updated (Nachmeldung) casualty reports were submitted on 24 May 1944 and placed in the period of 11–20 May, the Heeresarzt report shows that army casualties were higher.